Selection of Pools

 - the IPPP' budget's coherence with the criteria mentioned above.

 Co-operation between the Pools and the training provider

-After being selected, the producers of a Pool and the programme provider (FOCAL resource) sign a contract that guarantees the financing of the Pool’s IPPP and settles obligations of both partners (see contract example).
+After being selected, the producers of a Pool and the programme provider (FOCAL) sign a contract that guarantees the financing of the Pool’s IPPP and settles obligations of both partners (see contract example).

 The producers are responsible for operating within their budget and scheduled workflow.
-One producer in each Pool will be primarily responsible for reporting to FOCAL resource during preparation and execution of the training and for the communication with FOCAL resource.
+One producer in each Pool will be primarily responsible for reporting to FOCAL during preparation and execution of the training and for the communication with FOCAL.
 That producer (or her/his office) takes charge of the planning, logistics and invoice organisation necessary for each Pool’s implementation of its IPPP concept.

 The IPPP Coordinator (see below) is the Pools' contact person and adviser regarding working methods and choice of experts, based on her overview of all Pools and her pedagogical experience.
 She also ensures that the Pools meet their deadlines and acts as an interface between the Pools, the IPPP Team and the funding agencies, including CE-MEDIA (if appropriate).

 On the other hand, she has nothing to do with either communication within the Pool or with the organization of Pool activities.
 It is the Pool's job to take care of the logistics, jointly with the various experts (travel, reception, lodgings, etc.), and of various shared tasks (meeting sites, distribution of materials, etc.).
 However, the IPPP coordinator may give a hand with the organizational tasks of the Pools, when these concern several pools at a time, or when a degree of synergy between the Pools seems pertinent.